gx9702/UA-TypeRepository/Core/Part3/DataTypes/Guid/readme.md

 <!-- datatype -->
 ## Guid
+Describes a value that is a 128-bit globally unique identifier.
 <!-- end of description -->
 The fields of the Guid DataType are defined in the following table: